du82/unfathoming/content/archive/2024/people-dont-really-want-ai.md

 ## Forced on users

 Just like Edge on Windows, Copilot is a “feature” that no one wants.
 Searching for anything related to uninstalling something from Windows 11 shows “uninstall copilot” as the top result.
 Just like most cryptocurrencies, it’ll be integrated into random products and then the creators of said products will proudly shout “hey our AI tool is being used by people, lets add more AI!“.
-In reality, every time copilot is opened, even by accident or if it opens itself, that’s counted as a usage.

-If people wanted AI, they would search for it, but don’t force it on people just because its the hot new thing and VCs are pouring billions into it.
+In reality, every time copilot is opened, even by accident or if it opens itself, that’s counted as a usage{% sidenote "If people wanted AI, they would search for it, but don’t force it on people just because its the hot new thing and VCs are pouring billions into it." %}.

 ## Bias